alshedivat/al-folio/_pages/about.md

 <br>

 <b>Human-Centered AI for Mental Health</b><br>
 Can AI empower individuals to be their own mental health agent?
-We examine AI's potential for our mental health and propose several ML/NLP applications that can support informed health decision.
+We examine AI's potential for our mental health and propose ML/NLP applications that can support informed health decision.
 We also design novel methods to uncover underlying users' perceptions and behaviors associated with algorithmic systems.
 <br>

 <b>Data Humanism</b><br>